-- 6.1 There are no immediate risks to the Council's holding if the transaction does not complete since its interests are protected under the terms of the existing lease.
-The 'risk' of not proceeding could only be seen of in terms of a lost opportunity to generate a potential capital receipt. - 6.2 The 'risk' of not proceeding could only be seen in terms of a lost opportunity to generate a capital receipt for potential reinvestment via a sale of the Council's interest in the property.
+- 6.1 There are no immediate risks to the Council's holding if the transaction does not complete since its interests are protected under the terms of the existing lease. - 6.2 The 'risk' of not proceeding could only be seen in terms of a lost opportunity to generate a capital receipt for potential reinvestment via a sale of the Council's interest in the property.